Academic Success Center

 |Peer Tutoring Referrals|

-The Office of Campus Life provides advisement to all registered student organizations including those funded by the activity fee, coordinates the assignment of student organization office space, and provides student development and leadership enhancement opportunities for UALR students.
+The Student Experience Center provides advisement to all registered student organizations including those funded by the activity fee, coordinates the assignment of student organization office space, and provides student development and leadership enhancement opportunities for UALR students.
 The office encourages a diversity of activities designed to entertain and educate while providing opportunities for student development through extracurricular experiences.
-For more information, contact the Office of Campus Life (501) 569-3308.
+For more information, contact the Student Experience Center (501) 569-3308.

 Chancellor’s Leadership Corps

-The Chancellor’s Leadership Corps is composed of approximately 60 freshmen who are selected for membership on the basis of leadership, scholarship, and service.
+The Chancellor’s Leadership Corps (CLC) enrolls 225 new scholars each year based on the basis of academics, leadership, scholarship, and service.
 A renewable tuition and fees scholarship is awarded to every member.
 The students serve as ambassadors of the University, participate in community service projects, and enjoy numerous social activities as part of a leadership practicum.
-Two hours of academic credit may be earned for successful completion of the practicum, which offers an orientation to campus and leadership development.
+The program has a four year curriculum guide.
+Class enrollment is limited to CLC Scholars which ensures smaller class sizes and class engagement.
+Each course is designed with the scholars and their futures in mind.
+All coursework is interactive, engaging, hands-on and designed upon the foundations of theory.
 For more information contact Financial Aid at (501) 569-3035 or visit online.

 Counseling is a service provided by professionally and clinically trained mental health providers, who promote mental health and wellness within an individual, group, and community format.
 We assist clients who are goal oriented and want to make positive changes in their lives.
 Counselors guide clients in overcoming personal barriers and life stressors in meeting their personal and professional goals.
 We assist our clients in exploring and accessing their own strengths and equip our clients with healthy and sustainable coping skills.
 For more information call (501) 569-3185 or visit their website.